 The Fairbanks North Star Borough (FNSB) has operated a local air pollution control program since 1972.
 The FNSB became an official "small-urbanized area" in the spring of 2002, when the Census Bureau issued its designations of urbanized areas based on the 2000 population census.
 With a population surpassing 50,000, Fairbanks is now required to operate as an MPO.
 The FNSB Department of Transportation has the responsibility for air pollution control in the borough, including the administration of the Fairbanks I/M Program.
 The FNSB air ordinances cover the I/M program, open burning, visible emissions from stationary sources, and emergency procedures.
 These ordinances, which have undergone several minor revisions since 1983, are included in the appendix to Section III.C.9.
-In 2001, the Borough Assembly approved an ordinance mandating plug-ins in some parking lots.
+In 2001, the Borough Assembly approved an ordinance mandating plugins in some parking lots.
 This ordinance, No. 2001-17, is found in the Appendix to Section III.C.5.

 The Fairbanks air pollution control efforts, discussed in detail in Section III.C, concentrate on violations of the carbon monoxide ambient air quality standards.
 The FNSB has relied on the ADEC to control large stationary emission sources within the borough.
 The division of responsibilities between ADEC and the FNSB is formalized in a Memorandum of Understanding (MOU), which is reviewed on an annual basis by both parties.
-The current MOU is included in the appendix to Section II.